 Our current Board of Directors are:

-Irene Smith, President; Helen Chester, Vice President; Chuck Kelly, Secretary/Treasurer; Philip Brister; Ray Klein; Jon Larsen; Juan Urias; Patra Kelly
+Helen Chester, President; Jon Larsen, Vice President; Chuck Kelly, Secretary/Treasurer; Philip Brister; Ray Klein; Juan Urias; Patra Kelly

 Senior Citizens of Patagonia needs volunteer drivers to transport seniors and people with disabilities from the Patagonia, Sonoita, Elgin and Canelo areas to hospitals, medical and dental appointments, and shopping.